-This course satisfies UWSP's bachelor's degree requirement for Human Cultures and Sciences.
-In short, we will focus on the science of human interaction, cultures, and societies.
-For the University's purposes, I will teach you 1) how to "acquire broad knowledge of the world in which (you) live" and 2) about "the various disciplinary methods by which this knowledge is produced".
+This course satisfies UWSP's AAS requirement for Knowledge of Human Cultures.
+In short, we will focus on human interaction, cultures, and societies.
+For the University's purposes, I need to teach you how to "describe and evaluate existing knowledge of human cultures", "interpret and analyze...texts", and "apply concepts across (psychological subfields)".